 AT&T is Shutting Down AT&T Now

 In AT&T’s quest to confuse customers, it rebranded DirecTV Now a few years back as AT&T Now, while then launching a product called AT&T TV.
-DirecTV Now was one of the first vMVPD (digital cable bundle) to run the “start at a cheap price that rises dramatically” playbook.
-And it was punished the most harshly for this bait and switch.
-(Youtube TV and Hulu Live TV seemed to avoid quite as severe cord cutting.)
+DirecTV Now was one of the first vMVPDs (digital cable bundle) to run the “start at a cheap price that rises dramatically” playbook.
+And it was punished the most harshly for this bait-and-switch.
+(YouTube TV and Hulu Live TV seemed to avoid quite as severe cord cutting.)
 Now, AT&T is shutting down AT&T Now.

 Overall, the vMVPD market is fascinating.
 Customers desperately want cheap cable bundles.
 So they sign up for them in droves.
 When they go up in price, they drop them in droves.
 So bundles are good; expensive bundles are not.